Blonde Dolly: Murder

 Niemans was found dead in bed in her bedroom at 498 Nieuwe Haven on 2 November 1959.
 It was estimated that she had been strangled on the night of 30-31 October.
 There were no signs of violence, and a considerable amount of cash was found in the residence by the police.
 Robbery was ruled out as a motive for the crime.
-She was buried in the Westduin Cemetery in The Hague South.

 The murder sparked a considerable stir.
 There was speculation that Niemans's "blue book", which the police refused to release to the public, contained names of high-ranking regular customers.
 This caused rumours that one of Niemans's customers was involved in her murder.
 No evidence to substantiate these rumours was ever presented, nor that of a political cover-up.
 The international press picked up the case, linking it to the murder in Germany of Rosemarie Nitribitt in 1957, in which there were also allegations of politicians being involved.

 The main suspect in the case was a bodyguard named "Gerard V", whose services Niemans had used after another prostitute, Marietje van Es, had been robbed in December 1958.
 Gerard had fallen in love with Niemans but she had rejected him.
-He was never charged, and the investigation closed.
+He was never charged, and the investigation was closed.

 According to the politician Hans Gualthérie van Weezel, his father, the police commissioner Jan Gualthérie van Weezel, knew who had committed the murder.
 Gualthérie van Weezel Sr. would keep a file on the case at home with the instruction to destroy it after his death.
 Before carrying out this instruction, his son would have read the name of the perpetrator in the file.